charybdis-ircd/charybdis-ircd.github.io/download.md

 $ make
 $ make install
 {% endhighlight %}

+Note that version 4 requires you to first run autogen.sh

 By default, the charybdis binary distribution will be installed into `$HOME/ircd`.
 We recommend using this deployment method.